Autism Spectrum Disorder (ASD)

 How severe the symptoms are varies a lot.
 But all people with ASD have some symptoms in these areas:

-- Problems developing nonverbal communication skills.
+- Problems with nonverbal communication skills.
 These include eye-to-eye gazing, facial expressions, and body posture.
 A child may not use or respond to gestures or pointing.

 - Problems making friends with children the same age.